phobos2077/fo2_ecco/README.md

 Design goals:
 - make more skills useful, to make non-standard builds more viable (Barter, Throwing, Melee, Repair, etc.)
-- add a little more challenge to the combat, barter and other aspects of the game, without any "hardcore"
+- add a little more challenge to the combat, barter, stealing and other aspects of the game, without any "hardcore"
 - make most weapons and other items in the game have a purpose
 - keep things configurable and modular, so the players can tweak mod to their liking and mod authors can re-use parts of it in their own creations
-- attempt to fix balance issues introduced by RP (more "free" loot, much more EXP, etc.) as well as original game
+- fix balance issues introduced by RP (more "free" loot, much more EXP, etc.) as well as original game
-- stay true to the original game mechanics and design as much as possibly, always try to improve when possible, not reinvent
+- stay true to the original game mechanics and design as much as possible, always try to improve when possible, not reinvent

 ## Main Highlights